Kyber Core Smart Contract Overview

 Automated Price Reserve

 The Automated Price Reserve (APR) is the second type of reserve, which was designed with ease of maintenance as the top consideration.
-Unlike the Price Fed Reserve (PFR), reserve managers of the APR will delegate the control of their pricing strategy to a predefined algorithm set in the smart contract.
+Unlike the Fed Price Reserve (FPR), reserve managers of the APR will delegate the control of their pricing strategy to a predefined algorithm set in the smart contract.
 But in exchange, they will no longer incur the development costs that arose from having to build, run, and maintain an off-chain server and/or scripts to feed prices on-chain.

 Like the FPR, the APR can also be represented by the